Mr Stephen Tham (Fellowship Supervisor)

 Finally, Eugene went on to work at the Hospital for Special Surgery, Weill Cornell Medical School in New York, where he completed a 12 month ACGME-accredited fellowship in hand, upper extremity and microsurgery under renowned surgeons including Dr. Andrew Weiland, Dr. Robert Hotchkiss and Dr. Scott Wolfe.

 Eugene continues to be active in teaching and in clinical and biomechanical research.
-He has published over 80 articles and several book chapters, as well as presented at many regional, national and international conferences.
+He has published over 90 articles and multiple book chapters, as well as presented at many regional, national and international conferences.
 Academically, he is an Adjunct Clinical Associate Professor with the Department of Surgery, Monash University.

 Miss Avanthi Mandaleson